Firebreather (comics): Firebreather: The Iron Saint

-Duncan's class is taken abroad by "Mr. Martinez" the Spanish teacher, who shows them the sights of London, before making their way to Spain.
+Duncan's class is taken abroad by their Spanish teacher Mr. Martinez, who shows them the sights of London, before making their way to Spain.
 While in London, the group hears the story of "The Iron Saint", a long forgotten being that was created to fight, and survive, the King of the Monsters.
 The suit of armor has been passed down for generations and generations, and now it's just a museum piece.
 Duncan learns of its history, and its connection to him, and can't help but be curious.
 When he and Kenny investigate, they find that the suit has been brought back to life and it's out to get Duncan.
-The wearer of the armor turns out to be Mr. Martinez, who is revealed to be not only an S.O.S. escort but a survivor of an attack on a Cuban village and a former agent of Strikeforce.
-He attempts to use the armor to kill Duncan as revenge for Belloc killing his parents when he was a kid.
-However, Duncan is saved due to his half-human heritage, since the armor cannot draw human blood or else it will be destroyed, and kill humanity, and all life on Earth.
+The wearer of the armor turns out to be Mr. Martinez, who is revealed to not only be an S.O.S. escort but a survivor of an attack on a Cuban village and a former agent of Strikeforce.
+He attempts to use the armor to kill Duncan as revenge for Belloc killing his parents when he was a child.
+However, Duncan is saved due to his half-human heritage, since the armor cannot draw human blood or else it will be destroyed and kill all life on Earth.
 The Iron Saint dissolves and Martinez is apprehended by Barnes.
-On a plane back home, Duncan accidentally scratches Jenna’s cheek but she claims she didn’t feel it.
+On the plane to Spain, Duncan accidentally scratches Jenna's cheek with his claw, but she claims it didn't hurt.

 The Pact

-Belloc becomes furious when Duncan refuses to visit him on Father’s Day and goes on a rampage burning a neighborhood.
-Duncan, now taking the name ‘Firebreather’ is told of this by passing bullies, and flies off to stop him.
-Shadowhawk, Invincible, and Zephyr Noble, all get word of Belloc’s rampage as well and join in together to fight him.
+Belloc becomes furious when Duncan refuses to visit him on Father's Day and goes on a rampage burning a neighborhood.
+Duncan, now taking the name ‘Firebreather' is told of this by passing bullies, and flies off to stop him.
+Shadowhawk, Invincible, and Zephyr Noble, all get word of Belloc's rampage as well and join in together to fight him.
 Things spur out of control until Duncan yells at the three other teen heroes to cease their attack and reasons with his father to halt his assault.
 The four later decide to form a friend group and are put through a series of adventures.

 Firebreather Volume 2: (1-6)

 Duncan turns 16 when extraterrestrial robots, that fought Belloc and his monsters centuries ago, return to Earth to kill him.
-They carve the word "Holmgang" into places where Duncan goes and fatally injure his father after a prolonged fight.
-Belloc summons Duncan to his location but despite Duncan’s pleadings, Belloc chooses to die, and Duncan destroys the last robot.
+They carve the word "Holmgang" into places where Duncan goes, but he manages to defeat most of them.
+However they manage to fatally injure his father after a prolonged fight.
+Belloc summons Duncan to his location but despite Duncan's pleadings, Belloc chooses to die, and Duncan destroys the last robot.